Kottayam War

 The East India Company military had 6,000 men in the beginning, which was increased to 8,000 in 1800 and to 14,000 in 1804.
 Arthur Wellesley was in charge of operations between 1800 and 1804.
-The Cotiote army manpower is not exactly known - estimates vary between 2,000 and 6,000.
-The Cotiote army was well equipped with fire-locks, but ran short of musket ammunition after 1799 and so used bows and swords widely.
+The Kottayam army manpower is not exactly known - estimates vary between 2,000 and 6,000.
+The Kottayam army was well equipped with fire-locks, but ran short of musket ammunition after 1799 and so used bows and swords widely.
 10 years of war had caused an 80 percent loss in the East India Company ranks - both European officers and Sepoys.
-No estimate is available regarding the death toll in the Cotiote armies.
+No estimate is available regarding the death toll in the Kottayam armies.

-Pazhassi's Cave, located in Cherambadi on the Nilgiri-Wayanad border, is believed to have been a strategic hideout and observation post used during the Cotiote War (1793–1806) led by Kerala Varma Pazhassi Raja.
-The cave's remote location amidst dense forests made it ideal for Guerrilla tactics employed by the Cotiote forces against the British East India Company around 1800.
+Pazhassi's Cave, located in Cherambadi on the Nilgiri-Wayanad border, is believed to have been a strategic hideout and observation post used during the Kottayam War (1793–1806) led by Kerala Varma Pazhassi Raja.
+The cave's remote location amidst dense forests made it ideal for Guerrilla tactics employed by the Kottayam forces against the British East India Company around 1800.
 On 28 February 2025, Kochu Thampuratty Subha Varma, the great-granddaughter of Pazhassi Raja, visited the site with her husband Dr. Kishore and formally named it "Pazhassi's Cave" in honor of its historic significance.
 The visit renewed local interest in Pazhassi Raja's legacy and the cave's role in India's early resistance against colonial rule.

 First Pazhassi Revolt

 Attack on Convoy to Major Anderson

-On January 27, 1797, rebel forces led by Kerala Varma Pazhassi Raja launched a surprise attack on a British East India Company convoy delivering supplies to Major Anderson’s position at Manandery, Wynad, Malabar, India, during the First Pazhassi Revolt.
-The convoy, likely escorted by a small detachment of sepoys, was targeted as part of the rebels’ guerrilla campaign to disrupt British logistics in the region.
-The attackers, comprising Nairs and Kurichiyas, leveraged their knowledge of Wynad’s rugged terrain to execute the assault, catching the British off guard.
+On January 27, 1797, rebel forces led by Kerala Varma Pazhassi Raja launched a surprise attack on a British East India Company convoy delivering supplies to Major Anderson's position at Manandery, Wayanad, Malabar, India, during the First Pazhassi Revolt.
+The convoy, likely escorted by a small detachment of sepoys, was targeted as part of the rebels' guerrilla campaign to disrupt British logistics in the region.
+The attackers, comprising Nairs and Kurichiyas, leveraged their knowledge of Wayanad's rugged terrain to execute the assault, catching the British off guard.
 The engagement resulted in the deaths of three sepoys and wounds to twenty others, including one jemadar.
-The rebels also seized the convoy’s stores and ammunition, significantly hampering British operations in Manandery.
+The rebels also seized the convoy's stores and ammunition, significantly hampering British operations in Manandery.

 Ambush at Manandery

-The Ambush at Manandery was a surprise attack carried out in 1797 by rebel forces of the Kingdom of Kottayam during the Cotiote War.
+The Ambush at Manandery was a surprise attack carried out in 1797 by rebel forces of the Kingdom of Kottayam during the Kottayam War.
 Under the command of Kaitheri Ambu, the rebels attacked a detachment of the East India Company led by Captain Bowman, Captain Troy, and Lieutenant Bond near Manandery in present-day Kerala.
-The engagement ended in a decisive rebel victory, with heavy losses for the Company, including the deaths of all three commanding officers.
+The engagement ended in a decisive rebel victory, with heavy losses for the company, including the deaths of all three commanding officers.